leknarf/loadcanary/NODELOADLIB.md

 ## Function Scheduler ##

 The `SCHEDULER` object allows a function to be called at a desired rate and concurrency level.
+See `scheduler.js`.
 **Functions:**

 * `SCHEDULER.schedule(spec)`: Schedule a function to be executed (see the **Schedule Definition** below)